 What are Pearls and where do they come from?

 Everyone knows what a pearl is, but how much do you really know about pearls?
-In this article, we’re going to take a deep dive (pardon the pun) into the pearl’s aquatic world and try to better understand these small, and not so small, wonders of nature.
+In this article, we’re going to take a deep dive (pardon the pun) into the pearl’s aquatic world and try to better understand these small, and not so small, wonders of nature grown.

-Pearls are created as a result of the disruption of the epithelial cells of a mollusc, which is triggered by either an intrusion or a reaction to a parasite, however contrary to popular belief, this intrusion is rarely a grain of sand.
-In an attempt to protect itself from the intrusion or parasite, the oyster will secrete a substance called nacre around the intruder.
 Over time, layer upon layer of nacre is deposited until a pearl is formed.
-The pearls that we see for sale are typically cultured, meaning that humans have introduced the irritant into the oyster’s shell.
-When we do this, we refer to the irritant as a nucleus, and the process of introducing the nucleus into the oyster is known as seeding.
+The pearls that we see on the market today are cultured, meaning that humans have introduced an irritant into the oyster’s shell.
+When done by human intervention, we refer to this irritant as a nucleus and this process of introducing the nucleus into the oyster is known as seeding.

 The process of growing a pearl is a delicate one.
 The pearl technician is required to spend several years learning the subtle art of inserting a nucleus.
 Meanwhile, the oyster requires two years to grow from its initial spat stage through to the point where it is ready to receive the nuclei.
 Once the nucleus has been inserted it takes a further two to three years for a pearl to form.